deroudilhep/laval/README.md

 ### Installing *laval*

-Download `laval` file, put it somewhere your `$PATH` is looking for (for Ubuntu, there must be a `~/.local/bin` or something like that), then open your terminal and there you go!
+Download `laval` file, put it somewhere your `$PATH` is leading to (for Ubuntu, there must be a `~/.local/bin` or something like that), then open your terminal and there you go!

 ## Support